benedekrozemberczki/tigerlily/README.md

 from tigerlily import ...
 ```

-Head over to our [documentation](https://tigerlily.readthedocs.io) to find out more about installation, creation of datasets and a full list of implemented methods and available datasets.
+Head over to our [documentation](https://tigerlily.readthedocs.io) to find out more about installation and a full API reference.
-For a quick start, check out the `examples/` directory.
+For a quick start, check out the [example notebook]().
 If you notice anything unexpected, please open an [issue](github.com/benedekrozemberczki/tigerlily/issues).
-If you are missing a specific method, feel free to open a [feature request](https://github.com/benedekrozemberczki/tigerlily/issues).

 --------------------------------------------------------------------------------